trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - The base processor compatibility runtime slice dropped the `Effect.runPromise` count again by moving `AsyncProcessor`, `Flow`, and `FlowProcessor` Promise compatibility facades onto `ManagedRuntime`.
+- The base flow definition schema slice removed hand-rolled `Predicate`/object narrowing from `flow-processor.ts`; signal counts are unchanged because this was a validation-quality migration.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.